Distortion matrix approach for ultrasound imaging of random scattering media: Abstract

 \section{Abstract}

 Focusing waves inside inhomogeneous media is a fundamental problem for imaging.
 Spatial variations of wave velocity can strongly distort propagating wavefronts and degrade image quality.
 Adaptive focusing can compensate for such aberration, but is only effective over a restricted field of view.
 Here, we introduce a full-field approach to wave imaging based on the concept of the distortion matrix.
 This operator essentially connects any focal point inside the medium with the distortion that a wavefront, emitted from that point, experiences due to heterogeneities.
 A time-reversal analysis of the distortion matrix enables the estimation of the transmission matrix that links each sensor and image voxel.
 Phase aberrations can then be unscrambled for any point, providing a full-field image of the medium with diffraction-limited resolution.
 Importantly, this process is particularly efficient in random scattering media, where traditional approaches such as adaptive focusing fail.
-Here, we present a proof of concept based on an ultrasound imaging experiment, but this approach can also be extended to optical microscopy, radar or seismic imaging.
+Here, we first present an experimental proof-of-concept on \alex{a tissue mimicking phantom\laura{, and then apply the method to} \textit{in vivo} imaging of human soft tissues}. \laura{While introduced here in the context of acoustics, t}his approach can also be extended to optical microscopy, radar or seismic imaging.

-Light travelling through soft tissues, ultrasonic waves propagating through the human skull, or seismic waves in the Earth's crust are all examples of wave propagation through inhomogeneous media.
+{L}ight travelling through soft tissues, ultrasonic waves propagating through the human skull, or seismic waves in the Earth's crust are all examples of wave propagation through inhomogeneous media.
 Short-scale inhomogeneities of the refractive index, referred to as \textit{scatterers}, cause incoming waves to be reflected.
 These backscattered echoes are those which enable reflection imaging; this is the principle of, for example, ultrasound imaging in acoustics, optical coherence tomography for light or reflection seismology in geophysics.
 However, wave propagation between the sensors and a focal point inside the medium is often degraded by: (\textit{i}) wavefront distortions (aberrations) induced by long-scale heterogeneities of the wave velocity, or (\textit{ii}) multiple scattering if scatterers are too bright and/or concentrated.
 Because both phenomena can strongly degrade the resolution and contrast of the image, they constitute the most fundamental limits for imaging in all domains of wave physics.